PeterYaoNYU/DOM_Byzantine/README.md

 - [x] send the msg to the replica when the time has come
 - [x] when dispatching requests from the recv proxies to the replicas, the hash of the batch needs to be taken care of, which is left unhandled for now.
 - [ ] Should have started a separate thread just spinning around to handle the overdue messages to reduce latency.
+- [ ] The deadline prediction oracle is taking way too much more time than it really should, about 5 millisecond (I assume that the syscall to get the current time is expensive, which involves a context switch)
+- [ ] If the performance is still not good enough, consider using a lock free or highly concurrent priority queue from a certain external library

 ## Long term TODO